Are you curious about what to feed deer in the backyard?

 But what should you feed deer in fall?

 The answer depends on what type of food is available in your area.
-In general, deer prefer foods that are high in carbohydrates, such as acorns and corn.
+In general, deer prefer foods that are high in carbohydrates, such as acorns.

 However, they will also eat other types of plants, such as grasses and shrubs.
 If you live in an area where there are not many trees or other plants, you can supplement their diet with hay or other food sources, but again, moderation is key.